 Backyard Bird Count Dates in 2021

 Participants are asked to simply count birds for as little as 15 minutes on one single day, or all of the four-days, and report their sightings.

 Anyone can take part in this fun, free event, from beginner bird watchers to experts, and you can participate from your backyard, or anywhere in the world during the four days of the event.

-Last year, more than 160,000 participants submitted their bird observations online, creating the largest instantaneous snapshot of global bird populations ever recorded.
+Each year, more than 160,000 participants submit their bird observations online, creating a large instantaneous snapshot of global bird populations.